 My children have bugged me for years to start painting again.
 But, between work, family, homeschooling, volunteering etc. where was I to find the time?
 Well, “timing is everything.”
 Days after my last adult child moved out for Chicago, I received a text from a dear friend of mine, Tami.
 Not knowing my history as a wannabe artist, she asked if I would join her in a watercolor class.
 We both needed the therapy and the company.
 During the first lesson we were assigned to bring a project to work on back to class the next week.
 I knew right away exactly what I was going to do.

-I had started a painting 25 years earlier.
-I still had the original sketch and photograph image dated 1981, of my daughter Ruth, who is now 41 years old.
+25 years ago I started a painting of my daughter Ruth.
+I still had the original sketch and photograph image dated 1981.
+Ruth is now 41 years old.
 At the time I originally started, she was in high school.
-The picture is of her when she was about 4.
-She was up in an apple tree in the back yard . . .
+The picture is of her when she was 4 up in an apple tree in the back yard . . .
 Day Dreaming.
 It captures the essence of her melancholy thoughtfulness.

 I am so proud of the woman she has become.
 She runs a summer youth program for the Center for Talent Development at North Western University in Evanston, Illinois.
 She’s a big girl now, but the essence is the same; thoughtful, critical, discerning.
-Painting this memory of her was a joyful reminiscence, a thankful experience which of course took me through many years of her childhood.
+Painting this memory of her was a joyful reminiscence.

-So, here it is.
-My first painting after 25 years.
 I was never more than a hobbyist.
-My formal training amounts to one beginning watercolor class that I took in 1980 at the Kalamazoo Institute of Art and the beginning watercolor class that I took many years later in September of 2015 But, my desire to grow has been renewed.
+My formal training amounts to one beginning watercolor class that I took in 1980 at the Kalamazoo Institute of Art and the beginning watercolor class that I took many years later in September of 2015.
+My desire to grow has been renewed.
 So, I’m ready to give it a go.

 Next, one of Ruth’s favorite people, her nephew and my grandson, Ridgley Hayes: